Advent

 Mike Davis Concert

-December 9
+Tuesday, December 9 at 7 p.m.

 Featuring: Popular Singer and Catholic Evangelist Mike Davis.
 Prepare for the coming of Christ this Advent by joining Mike Davis for a powerful night of prayer, music and scripture.
 It is a night of power and prayer that can change your life!
 The event is free to the public.
+A freewill donation is always appreciated.

 Rorate Mass

-Saturday, December 13
+Saturday, December 13 at 6:30 a.m.

-Doughnut breakfast/social to follow at Loyola Hall
+A donut breakfast/social will follow at Loyola Hall.

 The Rorate Mass is a particular votive Mass in honor of the Blessed Virgin Mary celebrated during Advent.
 The atmosphere of this Mass is different: it is meant to specifically express the expectant and prayerful waiting of Advent in a visual and experiential way.
 It is celebrated before first light and is entirely candle-lit (accounting for our early start time).
 The Mass gets its name from its entrance antiphon, which begins with the words “Rorate Caeli”, meaning “drop down, you heavens.”
 The antiphon in full is taken from the book of the prophet Isaiah: “Drop down, you heavens, from above, and let the clouds rain down the just one.”
 This quote encapsulates the prophetic expectation of the Messiah, fulfilled at the coming of Christ through Mary.